 The repayment of emergency apportionments (loans) is done in the same manner as illustrated for the repayment of building loans.
-The interest and principal payments due annually on an emergency loan will be withheld from the LEA's regular apportionments and must be recorded as expenditures.
+The interest and principal payments due annually on an emergency loan will be withheld from the LEA's Principal Apportionment based on the loan repayment schedule and must be recorded as expenditures.
 All emergency loan proceeds and repayments are normally recorded in the general fund.